Ecem Cumert

-Ecem Cumert (born 7 February 1998) is a German-born Turkish footballer, who plays as a midfielder for Turkish Women's Super League club Fenerbahçe and the Turkey national team.
+Ecem Cumert (born 7 February 1998) is a German-born Turkish footballer, who plays as a midfielder for Turkish Women's Super League club Galatasaray and the Turkey national team.

 Early life

 Cumert was born in Ehingen, Baden-Württemberg, Germany on 7 February 1998.
 She has dual citizenship of Germany and Turkey.
-She lived till the age of 14 in Munderkingen with her brother Mert, her sisters Gülafer-Ceren and Cemre, and her parents.
+She lived till the age of 14 in Munderkingen with her brother Mert Cumert, her sisters Gülafer-Ceren Cumert and Cemre Cumert, and her parents Ayfer Cumert and Cemal Cumert.
 She then moved to Freiburg to start her football career.

 Club career

+SC Freiburg

 Cumert played in Germany for SC Freiburg in the German Frauen-Bundesliga.
 Between 2014 and 2017, she capped 22 times and scored four goals in total.
 At the end of the 2016–17 Frauen-Regionalliga season, her team became champion of the Group South and was promoted to the 2.
 Frauen-Bundesliga.

+Ataşehir Belediyespor

 In September 2017, she moved to Turkey and transferred to the Istanbul-based Ataşehir Belediyespor to play in the Turkish Women's First Football League.